Cherish the Past, Adorn the Present, Construct for the Future

 No Italian village is complete without a central piazza.
 The Central Piazza at Portmeirion features a fountain pool, Gloriette, Gothic Pavilion, the Bristol Colonnade and the giant chessboard.

-In Salutation Square, guests will find the Triumphal Arch and the Audio-Visual building featuring a 20 minute video about the village featuring Clough Williams-Ellis.
-The train station for the Woodland Train is also located in Salutation Square.
+In Salutation Square, guests will find the Triumphal Arch and The Ship Shop.
 Some of the best views of the village can be enjoyed from Salutation Square.

 The historic Hercules Hall is located in this part of the village.
 Hercules Hall is an Arts-and-Crafts style village hall designed to house a Jacobean ceiling, panelling and mullioned windows salvaged from Emral Hall in Flintshire.
 You will also find the Hercules Hall and Tudor Room private function rooms in this area of the village.